hepabolu/programming-by-stealth/docs/pbs41.md

 });
 ```

-We should now be able to alter our rating by clicking to tapping on the thumb icons.
+We should now be able to alter our rating by clicking or tapping on the thumb icons.

 ### Making the UI Work with the Keyboard